 American Thai food relies primarily on curries and noodle dishes; pad thai (long, flat, skinny rice noodles in peanut-based sauce with bean sprouts, scallions, and choice of meat) is particularly popular.
 The spiciness is usually substantially toned down from what you would expect in Thailand.
 Much like American Chinese cuisine, American Thai food comes in a few standard forms—you can get one of the curries (red, yellow, or green, with Musamun and Panang often making an appearance), with your choice of meat or seafood.
 The noodle dishes are similarly standardized and all seem to be variants of pad thai.
 Phởnote

-, a noodle-based soup, is common enough that many restaurants have "Pho" in their name.
+, a noodle-based soup, is common enough that many restaurants have "Pho" in their names—even though the dish is actually Vietnamese, it's often seen in Thai restaurants.
 The appetizers are also usually very similar to Chinese ones, and although chopsticks are not really used in Thailand except for Thai Chinese noodle soups (forks and spoons are used instead), American Thai restaurants cater to the perception that all "Asian" countries use chopsticks

 and usually have them ready.
 They will also all serve Thai iced tea.